keirans/keirans.github.io/posts/Cloud_ADRs/index.md

 As we phased in the ADR process and introduced more standards, we found that developer friction was greatly reduced and and through the clear definition of standards we were able to automate their validation and enforcement in CICD and external governance / compliance systems more effectively increasing developer output and reducing friction.

-Reflecting on the project, I wish that I was more aware of the ADR concept and we had implemented them earlier and I'd advocate looking to start any new project of this nature by defining some of these early cloud and development standards even before development commences to pre-empt these occuring and being able to scale your team more effectively earlier.
+Reflecting on the project, I wish that I was more aware of the ADR concept and we had implemented them earlier and I'd advocate looking to start any new project of this nature by defining some of these early cloud and development standards even before development commences to pre-empt these occurring and being able to scale your team more effectively earlier.

 I encourage you to check out some other ADR examples and reference documentation in the below references which can help you see how other teams implement these for their projects.